oddbird/oddleventy/content/blog/2025/polyfill-updates.md

 We have been busy updating the Popover and CSS Anchor Positioning Polyfills, adding support for hint popovers, `position-area`, and more.
 A huge thank you to our sponsors and contributors!
-If you or you company would like to support these projects, there is much more we could do to improve polyfills for users.
+If you or your company would like to support these projects, there is much more we could do to improve polyfills for users.